What rental guarantee? Payment, refund and special situations

 4. Can the rent guarantee be used to cover the wear and tear of the dwelling?

-• As a general rule, no, the rental guarantee may not be used for normal wear and tear.
-Normal wear and tear, such as minor scratching of the floor, is the responsibility of the landlord.
+• The rental guarantee may not be used for normal, ordinary wear and tear.
+For example, minor scratches on the floor and dirt on the kitchen worktops are the responsibility of the landlord.

-5. What documents do I need to hold a deposit?
+5. What proof do I need to keep the security?

 • It is advisable to take photographs of the condition of the property at the beginning and end of the tenancy.
 If a security deposit is withheld, record the reasons for the withholding, such as cleaning bills or repair costs, and a written notice of the withholding to the tenant.